patheros/PathSetManuals/modules/QuantumCompass.md

 This example patch uses 5 modules.
 Left to right: [A clock](https://library.vcvrack.com/ImpromptuModular/Clocked-Clkd), an LFO, Quantum Compass, a [Voice](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp) and Audio Output.

 1. The Clock drives Quantum Compass.
-2. The clock also modulates Ratching.
+2. The clock also modulates Ratcheting.
 3. The LFO modulates Chaos
 4. The 1V/Octave and Gate go into the Voice.
-5. The Octive Up Gate modulates the sustane on the Voice.
+5. The Octave Up Gate modulates the sustain on the Voice.
 6. The Sharp Gate modulates the feedback